Graphic design: Nineteenth century

-Will H. Bradley became one of the notable graphic designers in the late nineteenth-century due to creating art pieces in various Art Nouveau styles.
+Will H. Bradley was one of the notable graphic designers of the late nineteenth century for creating art pieces in various Art Nouveau styles.
 Bradley created a number of designs as promotions for a literary magazine titled The Chap-Book.

 Twentieth century

 A Boeing 747 aircraft with livery designating it as Air Force One.
 The cyan forms, the US flag, presidential seal and the Caslon lettering, were all designed at different times, by different designers, for different purposes, and combined by designer Raymond Loewy in this one single aircraft exterior design.

 In 1917, Frederick H. Meyer, director and instructor at the California School of Arts and Crafts, taught a class entitled "Graphic Design and Lettering".
 Raffe's Graphic Design, published in 1927, was the first book to use "Graphic Design" in its title.
 In 1936, author and graphic designer Leon Friend published his book titled "Graphic Design" and it is known to be the first piece of literature to cover the topic extensively.

 The signage in the London Underground is a classic design example of the modern era.
 Although he lacked artistic training, Frank Pick led the Underground Group design and publicity movement.
-The first Underground station signs were introduced in 1908 with a design of a solid red disk with a blue bar in the center and the name of the station.
+The first Underground station signs were introduced in 1908, featuring a solid red disk with a blue bar in the center and the station name.
 The station name was in white sans-serif letters.
-It was in 1916 when Pick used the expertise of Edward Johnston to design a new typeface for the Underground.
-Johnston redesigned the Underground sign and logo to include his typeface on the blue bar in the center of a red circle.
+In 1916, Pick enlisted the expertise of Edward Johnston to design a new typeface for the Underground.
+Johnston redesigned the Underground sign and logo, placing his typeface on the blue bar in the center of a red circle.